baumartig/baumartig.github.io/projects/vpn_switcher.markdown

 ## Iptables

-To redirect the traffic to the vpn connection we need iptables.
+To redirect the traffic to the VPN connection we need iptables.
 We store the following configuration under "/etc/iptable.up.rules"

     *nat
     :PREROUTING ACCEPT [1:148]